rtdip/core/docs/sdk/code-reference/query/time-weighted-average.md

     "data_security_level": "Security Level",
     "data_type": "float", #options:["float", "double", "integer", "string"]
     "tag_names": ["tag_1", "tag_2"], #list of tags
-    "start_date": "2023-01-01", #start_date can be a date in the format "YYYY-MM-DD" or a datetime in the format "YYYY-MM-DDTHH:MM:SS"
+    "start_date": "2023-01-01", #start_date can be a date in the format "YYYY-MM-DD" or a datetime in the format "YYYY-MM-DDTHH:MM:SS" or specify the timezone offset in the format "YYYY-MM-DDTHH:MM:SS+zz:zz"
-    "end_date": "2023-01-31", #end_date can be a date in the format "YYYY-MM-DD" or a datetime in the format "YYYY-MM-DDTHH:MM:SS"
+    "end_date": "2023-01-31", #end_date can be a date in the format "YYYY-MM-DD" or a datetime in the format "YYYY-MM-DDTHH:MM:SS" or specify the timezone offset in the format "YYYY-MM-DDTHH:MM:SS+zz:zz"
     "window_size_mins": 15, #numeric input
     "window_length": 20, #numeric input
     "include_bad_data": True, #options: [True, False]